 4.1.Evidence of Title.
 Buyer shall select the title agent and Seller will pay for the owner’s title

 policy search, examination, and related charges within thirty (30) days from the Effective Date, and shall obtain a title insurance commitment (the "Title Commitment") to issue an ALTA Owner's Title Insurance Policy - Form B from a title insurance company acceptable to Buyer (the "Title Insurance Company") in the amount equal to the Purchase Price of the property, naming Buyer as the proposed insured.
 The Title Commitment shall show good, marketable and insurable fee simple title to the Property to be vested in Buyer, liens, encumbrances, exceptions and qualifications which will not interfere with or impair the Property's use; exceptions permitted by the provisions of this Contract; and those exceptions which are capable of and are actually to be discharged by Seller at or before Closing (all other exceptions to title being deemed title defects for purposes of this contract).
 Legible and complete copies of all instruments listed as exceptions to title (commonly identified as Schedule B-II exceptions in the Title Commitment) shall be delivered with the Title Commitment.
 If title is found to be defective, Buyer shall, within ten (10) days from the date it receives the Title Commitment, notify Seller in writing to that effect specifying the defects.
 Seller shall have twenty (20) days from the receipt of Buyer’s notice specifying the title defects to cure the defects and, if after said period Seller shall not have cured the defects, or if Seller shall not have progressed to a point where the defects are certain to be remedied prior to Closing, or where the removal of such defects is not otherwise assured to Buyer's satisfaction, Buyer shall have the option of (i) accepting the title "as is" or (ii) terminating the Contract after which Buyer and Seller shall each be released from all further obligations to each other respecting matters arising from this Contract.
+Notwithstanding anything to the contrary contained herein, any assessments, special assessments, taxes, liens or other amounts related to stormwater fees accrued at time of Closing related to the Property as depicted in Exhibit A, shall be Buyer’s responsibility at Closing, and shall not be grounds for Buyer to terminate this Contract.